Ryan4012/DNS-Pi-Hole/README.md

 <h2>Description</h2>
 This Project allows you to block ads across many devices with the same internet connection.
 I used a Raspberry Pi 5, mouse, keyboard,the Pi Hole setup guide, my iPhone, and MacBook.
 The log shown at the end is after few hours of running.
-Frist enter the intall command into your Pi terminal.
-Once the Pi Hole is intsalled there will be a few selection popups before being completely finished.
-Select your DNS proivder, Blacklist, and IP protocal.
-After getting through all the selcetion options, you will be presented with the website and password to log in.
-Visit the site given to you and enjoy looking at all the sites that are being blocked!
+First enter the install command into your Pi terminal.
+Once the Pi Hole is installed there will be a few selection popups before it is completely finished.
+Select your DNS provider, Blacklist, and IP protocol.
+After getting through all the selection options, you will be presented with the website and password to log in.
+Visit the site given to you and enjoy seeing all the sites that are being blocked!
 <br />